maciej-radziejewski/get-attendance/README.md

 * run the script from the appropriate class directory, after making sure that the only attendance lists and reports in your Downloads directory are those for this particular class.

 The 'irregular_classes' settings makes all the attendance data go to one file 'attendance.csv', so you need to make sure yourself not to mix-up the lists for different classes.
 You may consider archiving them after each script run.

+## If Excel has trouble opening your attendance lists

+In some European countries Excel inststs on using semicolons to separate columns in a CSV file.
+If you encounter this problem, you may need to add (uncomment) the line

+    selected_dialect = excel_semicolon

+close to the beginning of the script file.
+In that case attendance files created previously should get automatically converted upon update.
+I expect to make this setting work for the schedule file in the future.